oracle/graal/truffle/docs/TCK.md

 `mx --java-home=<path_to_graalvm> tck`

-To enable output and error output use the `tck.verbose` property:
+To disable output and error output use the `tck.verbose` property:

-`mx tck -Dtck.verbose=true`
+`mx tck -Dtck.verbose=false`

-To enable output and error output only for a certain test use the `tck.{TestSimpleName}.verbose` property:
+To disable output and error output only for a certain test use the `tck.{TestSimpleName}.verbose` property:

-`mx tck -Dtck.ErrorTypeTest.verbose=true`
+`mx tck -Dtck.ErrorTypeTest.verbose=false`

-You can also enable output and error output for all tests but one:
+You can also disable output and error output for all tests but one:

-`mx tck -Dtck.verbose=true -Dtck.ErrorTypeTest.verbose=false`
+`mx tck -Dtck.verbose=false -Dtck.ErrorTypeTest.verbose=true`

 ## Running TCK tests without mx
 The python [TCK runner](../mx.truffle/tck.py) can be used to execute the Truffle TCK on top of the GraalVM.
 The script requires